EAbilovaDA/yandex_data_analyst_course/business_metrics_analysis/README.md

-**Project Description**
+### 📊 Business Metrics Analysis – *Procrastinate Pro+*

-This project analyzes data from the entertainment app Procrastinate Pro+, which has been experiencing financial losses despite significant advertising investments.
-The goal is to identify the causes and provide insights to help the company become profitable.
+Analyzed data from the entertainment app *Procrastinate Pro+*, which was experiencing financial losses despite significant advertising investments.
+The goal was to identify the causes and provide actionable insights to improve profitability.

-The dataset includes information on users acquired between May 1 and October 27, 2019:
+**Dataset included:**
-	•	Server logs with visit data
+- 📂 Server logs with visit data
-	•	Purchase records for the period
+- 🛒 Purchase records for the period (May 1 – October 27, 2019)
-	•	Advertising expenses
+- 💰 Advertising expenses

-The analysis focuses on:
+**Analysis focused on:**
-	•	User acquisition sources and device usage
+- 📊 User acquisition sources and device usage
-	•	Customer acquisition costs across different marketing channels
+- 💸 Customer acquisition costs across different marketing channels
-	•	Revenue per user and payback period
+- 💵 Revenue per user and payback period
-	•	Factors affecting customer retention and acquisition
+- 🔍 Factors affecting customer retention and acquisition

 **Outcome:** Discovered that high ad spend on inefficient channels was the primary cause of financial losses.
 Proposed redirecting the budget to more profitable channels to increase ROI.

-📊 Tools used: Python (Pandas, Matplotlib, Numpy, Seaborn), Jupyter Notebook
+📊 **Tools used:** Python (Pandas, NumPy, Matplotlib, Seaborn), Jupyter Notebook